Battle of Bordeaux (1938 FIFA World Cup): Summary

 At the match, which also opened the rebuilt Stade du Parc Lescure, Brazil took the lead 1–0, with Czechoslovakia equalizing on a penalty kick for ball handling by Domingos da Guia.
-The Brazilian Zezé Procópio was sent off after fourteen minutes.
-The Brazilian Arthur Machado and the Czechoslovak Jan Říha were sent off just before full time.
-It was the first time that three players were sent off in a World Cup match, a record that was equaled at the Battle of Berne 1954 between Hungary and Brazil, and exceeded at the 2006 World Cup match between Portugal and Netherlands.
-Captain František Plánička and Oldřich Nejedlý from Czechoslovakia suffered a broken right arm and right leg respectively in the mayhem.
-Their teammate Josef Košťálek was injured in the stomach.
+Zezé Procópio was sent off after fourteen minutes, while Arthur Machado and Czechoslovakia's Jan Říha were sent off just before full time.
+It was the first time that three players were sent off in a World Cup match, a record that was equalled at the Battle of Berne 1954 between Hungary and Brazil, and exceeded at the 2006 World Cup match between Portugal and Netherlands.
+Captain František Plánička and Oldřich Nejedlý suffered a broken right arm and right leg respectively in the mayhem, while Josef Košťálek was injured in the stomach.